 I am called to be “faithful” and God-focused in all areas of life, including the unrighteous “mammon” (a Semitic word meaning money or riches).
 So, wherever or however it is that I earn money, whether sitting in a cubicle at a stuffy office, or waiting tables at a noisy diner, or teaching at a school or university, or selling something or other online, or as a taxi or Uber-driver in a big city, etc., I am called to keep God as my focus, and to serve Him also in “very little” ways.

 So let me be “faithful” today, as best I can, also in the “very little” ways I can be at my daily job.
-Let me embrace humility and God-reliance, rather than self-reliance, in dealing with my employer, my co-workers, and with the stress of financial matters and insecurities.
+Let me embrace response-ability, as my God-given “ability to respond” to His call, i.e., my vocation.
+And as I focus on my Primary Employer, I also replace any self-centered fear with faith, as I confront financial matters and insecurities, one step at a time.
 Our Father, I pray this morning, “Give us this day our daily bread, and forgive us our debts as we forgive our debtors.”
 Amen!